dsarrut/spect_validation/readme.md

 No phantom, two spherical sources in air, mono energetic gammas, with acceptance angle (gamma only emitted towards the SPECT head).

-About 5 sec computation time with 4 threads, PPS = 781,802
+About 5 sec computation time with 2 threads, PPS = 366,444

 # test002_iec_phantom

 Like test001 but with IEC phantom (6 spheres).
 Gamma source with 177Lu energy spectra.

-About 5 sec computation time with 4 threads, PPS = 189,138
+About 30 sec computation time with 4 threads, PPS = 283,350

 # test003_iec_phantom_rotation

-Like test002 but 2 heads and with complete rotation : 60x2 projections.
+Like test002 but 2 heads and with complete rotation : 60 (angles) x 2 (heads) projections.
 Multithread work but not very efficient when the activity is low.

 About 5 min computation time with 1 thread, PPS = 89,022